qgp-w4rhead/CashEndar/gameplan.md

 - We can then display the unit selected in "addForm.itemSizeUnit" instead of having 2 unit selection field.
 Similar to the following example : <span class="unit-display">{{ addForm.depletionUnit }}s</span>

+- [x] Limit "portions-left" to .00 (2 position behind the dot)

+- [x] The default option selected for : "editForm.depletionUnit" when opening the "Edit Payment" modal should be the same as the payment we are currently editing.

 - [ ] Performance issue with Settings menu second layer.

+- [x] Portion size should be 1/2 because you eat 1 every day and there is 2 count in a pack :
+    - Represent the portion size as a fraction instead
+    - The fraction should be "DepletionRate/DepletionTime"

+- [x] Estimated Portions : "getEstimatedPortions" should be able to count below 0 when it needs to display decimal

+- [x] The bar fill should display the fraction instead of a full bar
+    - Display the fraction on the bar-fill, filling only a portion of the bar relative to the fraction in decimal.

+- [x] When the unit for portion size is higher than 1, make the bar-fill overdraw on top of itself with a second class (bar-fill-overdraw) that draws over the bar-fill with orange to indicate that the Portion Count is multiple time the amount of 1
+    - Example : The portionSize is 4 but the itemSize is 2, meaning the portionSize bar-fill display will display 2 (4/2)
+    - That means, the bar-fill should be completelly overdrawed with bar-fill-overdraw
+    - overdraw should use the following math to calculate how much it should fill :

+(portionSize-itemSize) / itemSize = overdraw

+- [x] The "depletionDate" should be calculated at all time and never say "Forever"

+- [x] The count must be in decimal

+- [ ] Additionally the count must represent :
+        A. idk